 When you sign up for an account with the Michigan online lottery, you can take advantage of certain special promotional offers.
-Using the Michigan online lottery promo code of PLAYUSA will get you 10 free games!
+Using the Michigan online lottery promo code of PLAYUSA50 will get you 50 free Instant Keno games!
 In order to take advantage of this promo code, be sure to click on this link before setting up your account.
-And don’t forget to use the promo code PLAYUSA.
+And don’t forget to use the promo code PLAYUSA50.

 The standard first deposit bonus is automatically credited when you make your first purchase on the site.
-It is a 50 percent bonus credit up to $100.
+It is a 50% bonus credit up to $100.

 In fact, make a $200 deposit into your account and you will be credited the maximum $100.
 Make a $10 purchase you’ll get $5, and so on.